-- 1 92 Q. Now, as we have mentioned earlier in your evidence, do 2 you feel that that is an example of where the edges of 3 PHA and the start of the Trust meet as regards 4 accountability and clinical best practice? - 5 Yes, and I think PHA and Dr. Corrigan has, I think you Α. said earlier, taken her responsibilities to where she 6 7 felt they should be taken, and she has sought assurance 8 from the appropriate level within the Trust, which is the Medical Director, the Clinical Director and the 9 Director of Operations -- sorry, Director of Acute 10 11:13 11 Services, and she has received assurance back that 12 appropriate action was being taken and, as I said 13 earlier, you trust in those assurances back because 14 those individuals are also responsible through their 15 own assurance through to their own sort of Chief 11:13 16 Executive and Trust Board. - 17 93 Now, in relation to the benign cystectomies issue which Q. 18 you set out in your statement, that was something that 19 was also pursued, and the Panel has heard evidence 20 around the conclusions around that, but it was 11:14 something pursued effectively by one of your staff, or 21 22 Dr. Corrigan, who works for the PHA, and still does, she was the one who saw that as a potential issue and 23 24 followed her nose on that from a footnote in the 25 Is that an example of the benefit of having 11 · 14 people of particular expertise accessing information 26 27 provided by the Trust as opposed to just looking at the data?
-28 - A. Yes.
-I think that is the benefit of having public health consultants, especially those qualified, as 1 2 Dr. Corrigan, who is medically qualified, to be able to read and understand reports to a level but also know 3 when to seek external advice in areas which are not 4 5 their expertise, and I believe in that instance, in the 11:15 benign cystectomies, Dr. Corrigan was under the 6 7 understanding that that procedure should be conducted 8 and centralised into the Belfast unit and, therefore, there should be no further patients undergoing 9 cystectomies in the Southern Trust area.
-10 11:15 11 94 Q. Now we have looked at an email that Dr. Corrigan 12 referenced, 1st September, when she wrote to Gillian 13 Rankin, if we just skip on to paragraph 102, just to 14 finish off the further steps taken by Dr. Corrigan on this particular issue, and this refers to the same 15 11:15 16 date, which is 1st September 2010: 17 18 "On the same date Dr. Corrigan emailed Beth Molloy, 19 HSCB Assistant Director for Elective Care, who led on both Cancer Services commissioning and managed 20 11:16 21 implementation of the 2008 Regional Review of Urology 22 and Caroline Cullen, Senior Contracts Manager HSCB 23 Southern Locality Commissioning Group, to check the 24 commissioning position in respect of an expectation 25 that benign cystectomies procedures should be done in 11 · 16 Bel fast."
-26 27 meeting."
+1 92 Q. Now, as we have mentioned earlier in your evidence, do 2 you feel that that is an example of where the edges of 3 PHA and the start of the Trust meet as regards 4 accountability and clinical best practice?
+5 Α. Yes, and I think PHA and Dr. Corrigan has, I think you 11:1 6 said earlier, taken her responsibilities to where she 7 felt they should be taken, and she has sought assurance 8 from the appropriate level within the Trust, which is 9 the Medical Director, the Clinical Director and the 10 Director of Operations sorry, Director of Acute 11:1 11 Services, and she has received assurance back that 12 appropriate action was being taken and, as I said 13 earlier, you trust in those assurances back because 14 those individuals are also responsible through their 15 own assurance through to their own sort of Chief 11:1 16 Executive and Trust Board.
+17 93 Q. Now, in relation to the benign cystectomies issue which 18 you set out in your statement, that was something that 19 was also pursued, and the Panel has heard evidence 20 around the conclusions around that, but it was 11:1 21 something pursued effectively by one of your staff, or 22 Dr. Corrigan, who works for the PHA, and still does, 23 she was the one who saw that as a potential issue and followed her nose on that from a footnote in the report.
+Is that an example of the benefit of having people of particular expertise accessing information provided by the Trust as opposed to just looking at the data?

+A. Yes.
+I think that is the benefit of having public

+1 health consultants, especially those qualified, as 2 Dr. Corrigan, who is medically qualified, to be able to 3 read and understand reports to a level but also know 4 when to seek external advice in areas which are not 5 their expertise, and I believe in that instance, in the 11:15 6 benign cystectomies, Dr. Corrigan was under the 7 understanding that that procedure should be conducted 8 and centralised into the Belfast unit and, therefore, 9 there should be no further patients undergoing 10 cystectomies in the Southern Trust area.
+11:15 11 94 Q. Now we have looked at an email that Dr. Corrigan 12 referenced, 1st September, when she wrote to Gillian 13 Rankin, if we just skip on to paragraph 102, just to 14 finish off the further steps taken by Dr. Corrigan on 15 this particular issue, and this refers to the same 11:15 16 date, which is 1st September 2010: 17 18 "On the same date Dr. Corrigan emailed Beth Molloy, 19 HSCB Assistant Director for Elective Care, who led on 20 both Cancer Services commissioning and managed 11:16 21 implementation of the 2008 Regional Review of Urology 22 and Caroline Cullen, Senior Contracts Manager HSCB 23 Southern Locality Commissioning Group, to check the 24 commissioning position in respect of an expectation 25 that benign cystectomies procedures should be done in 11:16 26 Bel fast."
+27 28 Paragraph 103: 29